jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - User Datagram Protocol (UDP)
                 - connectionless protocol that provides fast, best-effort delivery of **datagrams** (self-container unit of data)
             - Transport Layer Security (TLS)
+        - Segmentation, sequencing, and error checking occur at the Transport layer
     - Network Layer (3)
         - Responsible for logical addressing, and providing routing or delivery guidance (but not necessarily verifying guaranteed delivery), manages error detection and traffic control
         - **routing protocols**: move routed protocol messages across a network